Discover folk - the CRM for people-powered businesses

 Each stage should represent a clear, actionable milestone.

-Example for a SaaS team:
+Example for a mid-size SaaS team:

-Stage | What it means | Owner |
+| Stage | What it means | Owner |

-Qualified | Sales accepted lead | SDR |
+| Qualified | Sales accepted lead | SDR |

-Discovery | Meeting booked | AE |
+| Discovery | Meeting booked | AE |

-Proposal | Quote sent | AE |
+| Proposal | Quote sent | AE |

-Contract | Legal review underway | AE |
+| Contract | Legal review underway | AE |

-Closed-Won | Deal signed | AE |
+| Closed-Won | Deal signed | AE |

 Keep it simple: 5–7 stages is the sweet spot.
 Too many?
-You’ll overwhelm your team.
+You'll overwhelm your sales team.
 Too few?
-You’ll lose visibility.
+You'll lose visibility.

 3. Choose the right fields